 - Chunky red or green salsa or hot sauce

-- Preheat oven to 400 degrees F (204 C) and line a baking sheet with parchment paper.
-In the meantime, also wrap tofu in a clean towel and set something heavy on top - such as a cast-iron skillet - to press out excess moisture.
+- Preheat oven to 400 degrees F (204 C) and line a baking sheet with parchment paper (use more baking sheets if increasing batch size).
+In the meantime, also wrap tofu in a clean towel and set something heavy on top – such as a cast-iron skillet – to press out excess moisture.
 Then crumble with a fork into fine pieces.
 Set aside.

 - Add potatoes and red pepper to the baking sheet, drizzle with oil (or water) and spices, and toss to combine.
 Bake for 15-22 minutes or until fork tender and slightly browned.
 Add kale in the last 5 minutes of baking to wilt, tossing with the other vegetables to combine seasonings.